mit-plv/kami/README.md

   + Check only the library code: `make src`
 - (Only in this branch) To extract/compile the Kami processor
   + `make proc_ext`
-  + If a build succeeds, the Verilog code will be located in `Ext/BluespecFrontEnd/verilog/build`.
+  + If the build succeeds, the Verilog code will be located in `Ext/BluespecFrontEnd/verilog/build`.

 Requirements